ut class="jpibfi" type="hidden">

 - Grease a large bowl.
 Shape dough into a ball and place in the bowl.
 Cover loosely with plastic wrap and refrigerate overnight.

 - Preheat oven to its lowest setting (on mine it's 170 degrees F).
 Grease a 9" cake pan and set aside.
 On a lightly floured surface, turn out dough and punch it down.

 - Roll out dough into a 12" x 8" rectangle.
-Dough will be tough, but resist adding any more flour.
+Dough will be tough, but resist adding any more flour unless it is really sticky.
 Just work those arm muscles.

 - Brush melted butter over the dough, going all the way to the ends.
 Next, spread pistachio paste evenly over dough.
 Finish by sprinkling the cardamom evenly.
 Roll rectangle tightly and place seam side down.

 - Use a serrated knife to gently slice into 12 rolls.
 Don't push down too hard or else you'll mess up the shape.
 Place into prepared pan.